 5. Measure the driven face spring free length.
-If the free length is less than 131 mm (5.24 in.), the spring must be replaced.
+If the free length is less than 131 mm, the spring must be replaced.

 6. Measure the driven fixed face hub using a calipers.
-The minimum service limit is 39.93 mm (1.57 in.).
+The minimum service limit is 39.93 mm.

 7. Measure the thickness of the centrifugal clutch shoe lining.
-The minimum service limit for the lining is 0.5 mm (0.020 in.).
+The minimum service limit for the lining is 0.5 mm.